sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 #### Test steps
-* Configure 512 VTEPs on each spine having 1 L3VNI(VRF).
-Advertise same 512 VTEPs behind each spine.
-So, overall 512 VRF per switch.
+* Validate the functionality of L3VNI/VRF by configuring single L3VNI on each leaf.
+Scale the config such that each leaf supports 512 VRFs per switch.
 * Configure EBGP/IBGP as underlay protocol.
 * Configure IBGP as overlay protocol for remote mac learning.
 * Start all protocols.